lyz-code/clinv/README.md

 # Clinv

-`clinv` is a command line inventory for devsecops resources in AWS.
+`clinv` is a command line inventory for DevSecOps resources in AWS.

+# Features

+* Manage an inventory of risk management resources (Projects, Services, Information, People) and infrastructure resources (EC2, RDS, S3, Route53, IAM users, IAM groups...).
+* Add risk management metadata to your AWS resources.
+* Monitor if there are resources that are not inside your inventory.
+* Perform regular expression searches on all your resources.
+* Get all your resources information.

 # Install